joescanlin/aperio/docs/user_guide.md

 ## 1. Introduction

-The Sensor Data Visualizer is a web-based tool designed to visualize and analyze sensor data from our floor sensors.
+The Sensor Data Visualizer is a web-based tool designed to visualize and analyze sensor data from hardware sensors.
 It provides an interactive interface for playing back sensor data, visualizing it in various modes, and performing basic analysis tasks.

 ## 2. Getting Started

 To use the Sensor Data Visualizer:
 1. Clone the repository from Bitbucket.
 2. Open the `standalone-sensor-visualizer.html` file in a web browser (Chrome, Firefox, Safari, or Edge recommended).
 3. Use the file input to load the sensor data log file.
-Of note, the only file I have tested this with is one David provided, will need to test many others to find other issues and opportunities

 ## 3. User Interface